OpenPj/alfresco-process-services-project-sdk/README.md

 `mvn docker:build`

+For building the Docker container adding also your custom Activiti Admin WAR use the activiti-admin Maven profile:

+`mvn docker:build -Pactiviti-admin`

- * Packaging of Activiti App and Activiti Admin Docker containers with extensions
+Packaging of Activiti App Docker containers with extensions

-`mvn docker:start`
+`mvn docker:build docker:start`

 Start your Activiti App Docker container with the following architecture:

-  * Activiti Admin (with H2 embedded)
   * PostgreSQL 10.9
   * ElasticSearch
   * aps-db-volume: Docker volume for PostgreSQL
   * aps-es-volume: Docker volume for ElasticSearch
   * aps-contentstore-volume: Docker volume for attachments

+If you want to build and start also the Activiti Admin WAR container:

+`mvn docker:build docker:start -Pactiviti-admin`

   * Stop your Docker container: